Blinking Cursor Devours CPU Cycles in Visual Studio Code Editor

 I'm not going to hold this minor bug against them.

 Re:Probably a minor oversight.
-Will likely be fixe (Score:4, Interesting)
+Will likely be fixe (Score:5, Interesting)

 It looks like its actually an underlying issue with Chromium, which is what powers Electron, the UI framework which VS Code is based on.